warpdotdev/docs/help/known-issues.md

 # Known Issues

-* We do not support `PROMPT_COMMAND` in Bash right now (working on this!).
+* We do not support `PROMPT_COMMAND` in bash right now (working on this!).
-* When you [SSH](../features/ssh.md), we start a Bash shell on the remote host.
+* When you [SSH](../features/ssh.md), we start a bash shell on the remote host.
 We built a wrapper around SSH to make Warp features possible.
 * If your default shell is zsh, your aliases typically do not transfer over.
 Other shells are unsupported for now.
 * When you open a subshell (a shell within a shell), we do not set it up for Warp - instead it works like a normal terminal session.